ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/oceanography/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+Name and put on your drawing the following: seamount, guyot, rift valley, canyon, trench, and oceanic ridge.
+Compare the depths in the oceans with the heights of mountains on land.

 {{#wb-req item="5" requirement="List the main salts, gases, and nutrients in sea water.
 Describe some important properties of water.
 Tell how the animals and plants of the ocean affect the chemical composition of seawater.
 Explain how differences in evaporation and precipitation affect the salt content of the oceans."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}